 Think and act digitally when evaluating innovation performance.

-The board’s primary interest is ensuring management digitises new and enhanced products and services to strengthen customer engagement and relationships and deploys digital technologies to improve operational performance and information for decision-making.
+The board’s primary interest is ensuring management digitizes new and enhanced products and services to strengthen customer engagement and relationships and deploys digital technologies to improve operational performance and information for decision-making.
 This conversation should be grounded in business realities, meaning innovation is bound in a finite way to the physical, financial and human capital available.
 The chair should allocate sufficient agenda time to discuss innovation strategy and culture and encourage open discussion on direction and progress.
 The dialogue should be supported with appropriate innovation-specific metrics that tell the full story regarding growth strategy performance relative to competitors, feedback on the customer experience, return on innovation investments, and effectiveness of the company’s innovation culture and capabilities.

 Focus relentlessly on the customer experience.

 Customer experience plays a critical role in a company’s success.
 Today’s customers are buying based on their experiences with a company and whether a product or service aligns with their personal values, including access, inclusivity, sustainability and trust.
 Speed to market is paramount in the digital age.
-Agile organisations and cultures embrace a discipline around the customer experience — for example, blending institutional knowledge with digital perspectives to channel technology initiatives to improve the customer experience continuously by connecting the decision-making process to customer value.
+Agile organizations and cultures embrace a discipline around the customer experience — for example, blending institutional knowledge with digital perspectives to channel technology initiatives to improve the customer experience continuously by connecting the decision-making process to customer value.
 This, in turn, drives resource allocation decisions.
 There are several things directors should look for in this regard, including anchoring the discussion to brand purpose, using customer insights to drive improvement efforts, designing for customer trust, and obtaining comprehensive input across the C-suite.

-Take steps now to maximise ROI.
+Take steps now to maximize ROI.

 Finally, don’t forget the supply side.